-Note 2: As you remember, if \underline{v} is an eigenvector of A, so is $r \underline{v}$ for any scalar r.
+Note 3: As you remember, if $\underline{v}$ is an eigenvector of A, so is $r \underline{v}$ for any scalar r.
 Matlab chooses this scalar so that the length of all eigenvectors found by command eig is 1.
 However, to make the plotted eigenvectors commensurate in size with the axes' ranges in the plot in part (a), multiply the eigenevectors by r = 5 (or something close).
-As in Exercise 2(c,d), you do not need to extract the individual eigenvectors from V.